ChrisH2727/Milestone-3/README.md

 - #### Colour scheme

-    The three colours that are used for the radioactive inventory website chosen not to detract from the important information that is presented.
+    The three colours that are used for the radioactive inventory website are chosen not to detract from the important information that is presented.

     - **Light yellow** is used for the background to provide contrast for the blue **[Marterialize](https://materializecss.com/cards.html)** cards

     - **Mid Blue** is used for the header and footer.

-    - **Light Blue** is used for the card panels and these are further inset with **white** cards panels to provide a heading for the page of section and to focus in on the form or table dispayed.
+    - **Light Blue** is used for the card panels and these are further inserted with **white** cards panels to provide a heading for the page and to focus in on the form or table dispayed within it.

 - #### Fonts